betterscientificsoftware/bssw.io/CuratedContent/HPCBestPracticesWebinars.md

 The [Webinar Process](https://github.com/betterscientificsoftware/Webinar-Process) (*How to Produce a Webinar Series*) repository describes the process we follow for the HPC-BP Series.
-While the series works in concert with DOE's [Exascale Computing Project (ECP)](https://www.exascaleproject.org) and [DOE computing facilities](https://bssw.io/communities/community-of-supercomputer-facilities-and-their-users) ALCF, NERSC, and OLCF, the process can be refined and adapted as needed, as well as applied to other scenarios.
+While the series works in concert with DOE's [Exascale Computing Project (ECP)](https://www.exascaleproject.org) and [DOE computing facilities](https://bssw.io/communities/community-of-supercomputer-facilities-and-their-users) ALCF, NERSC, and OLCF, the process can be
+(and has been) refined and adapted as needed, as well as applied to other scenarios.
 For example, over time we found it necessary to start interacting with speakers earlier, and adjust timelines accordingly.

 As of September 2019, the process described in the repository has been successful in delivering 26 webinars since June 2017, with an average of 79 participants per webinar.